Where is Glebe Island?

 Was the community consulted about the plans for Glebe Island?

 Community consultation has been very limited.

 The multi-user facility which is three times the size and footprint of the Hanson Concrete Batching Plant and would be directly adjacent to it, has not been classified as a State Significant Development, but the Hanson Concrete Batching Plant has.
 State Significant Developments are considered to have State significance due to their size, economic value or potential impact and require the submission of a Development Application (DA) and Environmental Impact Statement (EIS).
-They are independently assessed and determined by the Department of Planning (DOP) through a transparent public process and require community consultation.
+They are independently assessed and determined by the Department of Planning, Industry & Environment (DPI&E) through a transparent public process and require community consultation.

 Sydneysiders deserve to have a say about what happens to our iconic harbourfront and they haven’t been given a chance.
 Worse, the plans are a backflip on the commitments the NSW Government made in the 2015 Transformation Plan.
 Sydneysiders are sick of not being listened to by our politicians.

 Why have the multi-user facility and Hanson concrete batching plant proposals been assessed so differently?

 A proposal as significant as the multi-user facility should be independently assessed, but it hasn't been.

 The multi-user facility has not been subject to any independent scrutiny on its potential impact.
 Instead, the Port Authority of NSW self-assessed the environmental impacts through the Review of Environmental Impacts Report.